Skip to Content

 Retiree Campus Card

-As a Carleton University Retiree, if you have a continuing appointment with at least 5 years of service and take an immediate pension at retirement, a retiree ID card will be issued to you to allow for continued access to the Library and Athletics facilities.
-Visit the Campus Card Office to get your new card.
+As a Carleton University Retiree, if you had continuing appointment with at least 5 years of continuous service and take an immediate pension at retirement, you may continue to use your ID card to access the Library and Athletics facilities.
+Visit the Campus Card Office to replace a lost card.

 Out of Country Emergency Coverage